On gravity unification in SL(2N,C) gauge theories: Toward hyperunification

 that finally gives

 and correspondingly

 As a result, for the constant and multiplicative form of these functions one unavoidably comes to the only possible solution

 which essentially mirrors the pure gravity case.
-Consequently, the orthonormality condition for tetrads is consistent with the $SL(2N,C)$ symmetry only if they belong to its $SL(2,C)$ part rather than the entire group
+Consequently, the invertibility condition for tetrads is consistent with the $SL(2N,C)$ symmetry only if they belong to its $SL(2,C)$ part rather than the entire group

 This may appear as result of the spontaneous violation $SL(2N,C)$ in the tetrad sector, as we will argue later.

 Once the $SL(2N,C)$ transformation (\ref{rt}) becomes local one also need, as ever, to introduce the gauge field multiplet $I_{\mu }$\ transforming as usual